ktafakkori/feloopy/documentation/Syntax.md

         * _time_limit_
             * What is the maximum allowable time for the solution process?
             * Answer= An integer determining a value in seconds.
             * Optional.
-Currently only supported by `cplex` as the interface and `cplex` as the solver.
+Currently only supported by `'cplex'` as the interface and `'cplex'` as the solver.
         * _cpu_threads_
             * How many CPU threads can be used in the solution process?
             * Answer= An integer defining the number of CPU threads.
             * Optional.
-Currently only supported by `cplex` as the interface and `cplex` as the solver.
+Currently only supported by `'cplex'` as the interface and `'cplex'` as the solver.
         * _absolute_gap_
             * What is the absolute gap for optimization?
             * Answer= A value as an absolute gap.
             * Optional.
-Currently only supported by `cplex` as the interface and `cplex` as the solver.
+Currently only supported by `'cplex'` as the interface and `'cplex'` as the solver.
         * _absolute_gap_
             * What is the relative gap for optimization?
             * Answer= A ratio as a relative gap.
             * Optional.
-Currently only supported by `cplex` as the interface and `cplex` as the solver.
+Currently only supported by `'cplex'` as the interface and `'cplex'` as the solver.
         * _log_
             * Do you need to see the solver log?
             * Answer= `True` or `False`.